Skip to main content

 Error Code Solution Description

 E01 Check for any obstructions in the door.
-If the issue persists, please contact us about our Repair & care option.
+If the issue persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Indicates an issue with the door lock.